Hungry Happenings

 Cut out the cookie dough using a shark cookie cutter then bake the cookies for 6-10 minutes at 350 degrees F. Allow the cookies to cool completely.

 Melt white confectionery coating and stir in chocolate cookie crumbs.
 Dip the top of each cookie into the cookies 'n cream candy.
 Remove and shake off the excess candy.
-Immediately, while the candy coating is wet, press one black candy pearl onto cookie creating the shark's eye.
+Immediately, while the candy coating is wet, press one black candy pearl onto a cookie creating the shark's eye.

 Once again, I added some candy clay graduation caps to some of the sharks.

-To make these cookies look like they are made of sand, you'll want to top them with peanut butter flavored candy melts and some cookie crumbs.
+To make these cookies look like they are made of sand, you'll want to top them with peanut butter-flavored candy melts and some cookie crumbs.

 • One recipe of cookie dough makes about 20 ounces.

-• If you use a 3 inch sand castle cutter, you'll need about .8 ounces per cookie, so you'll get about 25 cookies per batch of dough.
+• If you use a 3-inch sand castle cutter, you'll need about .8 ounces per cookie, so you'll get about 25 cookies per batch of dough.

 • Decorate each cookie with about a teaspoon of cookie crumbs, so you'll need about ½ cup of crumbs.